Songs of Innocence: Little Lamb

 “Little Lamb” is the gentle and tender second movement of Songs of Innocence.
 The entire first stanza is sung by women alone, on a melody comprised of lovely arches.
 They open with a question: “Little lamb, who made thee?”
 The men initiate the second stanza, in answer: “Little lamb, I’ll tell thee.”
 In reverent manner they continue: “He is called by thy name, for he calls himself a lamb.”
 Then the women return, in a beautiful descant, joining the men, finishing out the stanza with rich harmonies and yearning suspensions.
 The piece closes with a quiet benediction: “Little lamb, God bless thee.”

-A licensed copy is required for each member performing.
+• A licensed copy is required for each member performing in your choir / ensemble.

 Description